wp99cp/bachelor-thesis/documentation/docs/hand_annotations.md

 ### The following scenes are partially annotated / currently being annotated:

 - `20210819T101559` --> currently on annotator Server
+- `20210710T101559` (a summer scene some small clouds over the mountains, some thin clouds over the Ticino) --> currently on annotator Server

 ### The following scenes are not annotated but interesting:

 - `20211217T102329` (a winter scene with clear sky)
-- `20210710T101559` (a summer scene some small clouds over the mountains, some thin clouds over the Ticino)
 - `20211227T102339` (a winter scene with 1/2 clouds)

 ## Annotating Process